manashma/BlackManPhishing/README.md

 10. Yahoo
 11. Stackoverflow
 12. Samsung Id
+13. Tiktok
-13. New Custom Page
+14. New Custom Page
-14. Now with this tool you will get the location of the Victim
+15. Now with this tool you will get the location of the Victim
 #### The tool is completely free now

 ### Linux Install: